 On approaching the African coast, the ship encounters a violent storm.
 The Haasje is so badly damaged that she has to put into the port of Delagoa Bay in Portuguese East Africa for repairs on 3 May 1797.
 To De Freyn’s horror there is no help to be found, because two French frigates have destroyed the castle in 1796 and the Portuguese garrison of 80 men has fled up the river.
 The garrison is waiting there to be rescued and is in a terrible state.

 Lying at anchor in the bay is a whaler named the Hope, flying the American flag.
 The men of the Hope become rather friendly with De Freyn and he eventually confides the real purpose of his mission.
-He wants to try and communicate with the Afrikaner frontiersmen at Graaff-Reinet, but, if that fails, he would have his vessel repaired and proceed to Algoa Bay.
+He wants to try to communicate with the Afrikaner frontiersmen at Graaff-Reinet, but, if that fails, he would have his vessel repaired and proceed to Algoa Bay.
 It is to be seriously doubted whether De Freyn comprehends even vaguely what communicating overland from Delagoa Bay to Graaf-Reinet actually entails in 1797.
 He also likely cannot tell a late 18th century American accent.

 ♦ To Graaff-Reinet…or not